Go back to all articles

 There are dozens of performance testing tools on the market, some of them even free or open-source.
 It seems like all the opportunities to save money are there for you, but don’t rush to conclusions!
 Some of the free tools are, indeed, reliable and effective, but saving on the initial cost can be outweighed by high costs of implementing them and training your staff.

 Open-source systems often require additional effort to be launched and tuned.
 They may lack a decent support service or a user-friendly interface, too.
 At the end of the day, you may find yourself investing more resources into training the staff and solving technical problems that you would in simply acquiring a proprietary product.
+You can learn more about best load testing tools in our blog posts.

 The choice of tools is always yours, but do not forget that free tools are not a magic pill.
 Carefully evaluate your capabilities and resources that you will invest in their implementation.